 Twitch is a great streaming service for all the gamers out there.
-It was launched by Amazon in 2011.
+Amazon launched it in 2011.
 Today, it’s not only about video games, but you can also enjoy art, talk shows, listen to music, and more.
-There are more than 2 million Twitch users, and many of them regularly stream for their subscribers.
+There are more than 2 million Twitch users, and many regularly stream for their subscribers.

-If you have an account on Twitch and you’re not sure how many people have subscribed to your channel, here’s how to find out.
+If you have a Twitch account and are unsure how many people have subscribed to your channel, here’s how to find out.

 How Many Subscribers Do I Have?

-Since 2018, you’re able to track your statistics and your success on a new channel stats dashboard.
+Since 2018, you can track your statistics and success on a new channel stats dashboard.
 The dashboard was updated to make it easier for you to access all the relevant channel info, such as the number of subscribers or total revenue.

-If you’re not sure how to reach your dashboard, do the following:
+If you are not sure how to reach your dashboard, do the following: